redox-os/book/src/configuration-settings.md

 To permanently override the settings in the [`mk/config.mk`](#mkconfigmk) section, add a `.config` file to the `redox` base directory (i.e., where `make` commands are run) and set the overriding values in that file.

 For example, the following configuration specifies the `desktop-minimal` image variant will be built for the `i586` CPU architecture.
-These settings will be applied implictly to all subsequent `make` commands:
+These settings will be applied implicitly to all subsequent `make` commands:

 ```
 ARCH?=i586